bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 ## Clubs (willful actions)
-1. At will
+1. With a touch
-2. At will, once per day
+2. With a glance, once per day
-3. At will, once per year
+3. With a thought, once per year
 4. While wielding a weapon
 5. While chanting a magic phrase
 6. While meditating